Are you fed up of numerous trips to the bank with club members' cheques or cash? Do you already collect money online but get charged high fees?

 Checkbox: Good for agreeing to policies or where members have opted in to something.

-Select List: Select one answer from a pre defined list.
+Select List: Select one answer from a pre-defined list.

 Select Multiple: Similar to select list but you can select multiple answers.

 You can decide how your subscriptions are accepted.
-You can set the subscriptions to be accepted automatically, this means as soon as someone buys the subscription their payment is taken and they are added to your list of club members.
-Alternatively you can choose to accept each subscription manually, if you select this option you will need to log into the tool each time someone buys a subscription, in this case their card will not be charged until you click accept.
+You can set the subscriptions to be accepted automatically, which means as soon as someone buys the subscription their payment is taken and they are added to your list of club members.
+Alternatively you can choose to accept each subscription manually; if you select this option you will need to log into the tool each time someone buys a subscription, in this case their card will not be charged until you click accept.